 MERCK Kommanditgesellschaft auf Aktien's net debt of 2.0 times EBITDA suggests graceful use of debt.
 And the fact that its trailing twelve months of EBIT was 8.6 times its interest expenses harmonizes with that theme.
-Sadly, MERCK Kommanditgesellschaft auf Aktien's EBIT actually dropped 4.3% in the last year.
-If earnings continue on that decline then managing that debt will be difficult like delivering hot soup on a unicycle.
-There's no doubt that we learn most about debt from the balance sheet.
-But it is future earnings, more than anything, that will determine MERCK Kommanditgesellschaft auf Aktien's ability to maintain a healthy balance sheet going forward.
-So if you're focused on the future you can check out this free report showing analyst profit forecasts.
+Unfortunately, MERCK Kommanditgesellschaft auf Aktien saw its EBIT slide 4.3% in the last twelve months.
+If that earnings trend continues then its debt load will grow heavy like the heart of a polar bear watching its sole cub.
+When analysing debt levels, the balance sheet is the obvious place to start.
+But ultimately the future profitability of the business will decide if MERCK Kommanditgesellschaft auf Aktien can strengthen its balance sheet over time.
+So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

-But our final consideration is also important, because a company cannot pay debt with paper profits; it needs cold hard cash.
-So we always check how much of that EBIT is translated into free cash flow.
+Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
+So the logical step is to look at the proportion of that EBIT that is matched by actual free cash flow.
 Over the most recent three years, MERCK Kommanditgesellschaft auf Aktien recorded free cash flow worth 80% of its EBIT, which is around normal, given free cash flow excludes interest and tax.
-This free cash flow puts the company in a good position to pay down debt, when appropriate.
+This cold hard cash means it can reduce its debt when it wants to.

 At the end of the day, it's often better to focus on companies that are free from net debt.
 You can access our special list of such companies (all with a track record of profit growth).
 It's free.